 4. The availability of appropriately qualified faculty.

-University of Missouri Policy Concerning Summer Employment
+University of Missouri Policy Concerning Summer Appointments

 The University of Missouri Rules and Regulations stipulate the following concerning summer employment of faculty (360.020):

 For faculty on nine-month appointments, compensation for summer appointments may not exceed one-third of nine-month salary.